 - Have you been seeing someone for your mental health?

 - If so, how long have you been seeing them?

 - Do you have records of your visits?

 - When did your mental health condition start affecting your job performance?

 - What are some specific things you need to do for your job that you are unable to do?

 Job stress claims are hard to prove.
 Your policy probably only covers you if your disability prevents you from being able to do your job for any employer.
 If the problem is your employer’s toxic work environment, you might be better off turning to an employment attorney or Human Resources.

 If it’s more than that, and your mental health condition would prevent you from doing your job even if you had a better work environment, you may well have a short-term disability claim.
 The key will be proving it.
 You must have support from a treating provider in-office visit notes, and they need to talk about why your symptoms interfere with your ability to do your job.
 You must show the insurance company that you have a treatment plan and a return-to-work prognosis.
-Keeping a daily log of your symptoms and how they affect your ability to function (both at work and outside work) can be useful support for your claim.
+Keeping a daily log of your symptoms and how they affect your ability to function (both at work and outside work) can be a useful support for your claim.